 The nomination:

 We welcome nominations on a variety of achievements.
-Some examples include an individual or team who:
+Some examples include an individual or organisation:

 Selection Criteria